Presentations in the Park - Wisconsin Wildlife Rehabilitation: Caring for Sick and Injured Animals

 The Lussier Family Heritage Center will be hosting a variety of speakers throughout the summer, this week's presentation is curtesy of Jackie Sandberg from the Dane County Humane Society's Wildlife Center.

 Gates open at 5:30 PM and the presentation starts at 6:00 PM.
 Please bring your own chairs or blankets and set up 6 ft. from other attendees.
-Arrive early to get some dinner from a local food truck and drinks from Delta Beer Lab.
+Arrive early to get drinks from Delta Beer Lab.

 **Dogs are allowed but must be on a leash and not disruptive.